Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/README.md

   - **`UPDATE`**: For records with a mapped key that has been previously processed
   - **`DELETE`**: For records with a null message payload (_tombstone records_)

-You only need to map the `key` field from your record structure:
+You only need to map the `key` field from your record structure.
+For example:

 ```xml
 <param name="fields.auto.command.mode.enable">true</param>